runtimeverification/michelson-semantics/USER_GUIDE.md

 We can express this requirement as a postcondition:

 ```
-# loop-parity.tzt - failing test with
+# loop-parity.tzt - test which infinitely loops with
 # - postcondition
 input { Stack_elt nat $N ; Stack_elt bool True } ; # N B
 code { INT ; DUP ;                                 # N N B